hung1001/deployment/README.md

 # Deployment

-# Share some batch scripts for Windows and Office
+## Share some batch scripts for Windows/Office and Deployment Something

-# Discussion in my group: https://www.facebook.com/1713755835503494
+### Discussion in my group: https://www.facebook.com/1713755835503494